codenode/codenode/README.rst

   $ codenode-admin init -name mycodenode
   $ cd mycodenode
   $ codenode-admin run
-  #Now open browser to http://localhost:8000
+Now open browser to http://localhost:8000

 **Running tests:**

-  $ python setup.py nosetests
-  # See http://somethingaboutorange.com/mrl/projects/nose/ for full command line options, but
-  useful ones include --stop, --nocapture, --failed
+  $ run ./test.sh in this directory

+Requires installation of nose and django_nose.
+See http://somethingaboutorange.com/mrl/projects/nose and http://github.com/jbalogh/django-nose

+If you have pip installed, it can be as easy as:

+  $ pip install nose
+  $ pip install django-nose

 Support
 -------